Droei/Droei-RuneLite-Plugins/README.md

-# Example
+# Pet The capybara
-An example greeter plugin
+A simple plugin that allows you to pet Capybara's in Runescape